Keyboard layout: Japanese

 The Oyayubi Shifuto (Thumb Shift) layout is based on kana input, but uses two modifying keys that replace the space bar.
 When a key is pressed simultaneously with one of the keys, it yields another letter.
 Letters with the "dakuten" diacritic are typed with the opposite side "thumb shift".
 Letters with "handakuten" are either typed while the conventional pinky-operated shift key is pressed (that is, each key corresponds to a maximum of 4 letters), or, on the "NICOLA" variation, on a key which does not have a dakuten counterpart.

-The key in the QWERTY layout, that should be pressed with R index finger, individually yields は, but with the key, it yields み.
+The key in the QWERTY layout, which should be pressed with the R index finger, individually yields は, but with the key, it yields み.
 Simultaneous input with yields ば, which is the individually mapped letter with the aforementioned dakuten.
 While the pinky-operated key is pressed, the same key yields ぱ.
 (This same letter must be typed with + on the NICOLA variant.)

 In Japan, 106-key Japanese keyboards and 101-key English (US layout) keyboards are usually found.
-For Romanized input users, sometimes 106-key Japanese keyboard sold without printed hiragana.
+For Romanized input users, sometimes a 106-key Japanese keyboard is sold without printed hiragana.